PleioneAlpha/arduino-infinity-mirror/README.md

   * Rainbow Wheel
   * Rainbow Cycle Wheel

-More colours and patterns may be added if desired by modifying the switch statement in the CycleChoice() function.

 __Please read the [Bugs and Known Issues](#bugs-and-known-issues) section prior to building the mirror.__

 ## Repository Contents